Jayanta Bhatta: Nyayamanjari

 Jayanta considers moha as the worst defect arguing that it gives rise to raga and dvesha.
 He further argues that all defects stem from false knowledge and are resolved by right knowledge, however, each defect is psychologically distinct.

 Literary works

 His major literary work is ', a Sanskrit play in four acts.
 The hero of his quasi-philosophical drama is a young graduate of the Mimansa school, who wants to defeat all opponents of Vedas through reasoning.

 Philosophy

 God

 The discussion of God's Existence is found in part 1 of Nyaya Manjuri.
 Jayanta adheres to a realist viewpoint of God and the world and defends the possibility of reasoned arguments favoring God as a realistic and adequate cause of the world.

 Criticism of Lokayats

 Jayanta Bhatta criticized the Lokayata school of philosophy for not developing a Lokayata culture.
-He said, "The Lokayata is not an Agama. viz. not a guide to cultural living, not a system of do's and don’ts; hence it is nothing but irresponsible wrangling."
+He said, "The Lokayata is not an Agama. viz. not a guide to cultural living, not a system of do's and dont's; hence it is nothing but irresponsible wrangling."